kostyamat/esphome-standalone-smart-sun-relay/README.md

     * **Factory Reset Recovery:** A "magic flag" (`is_configured_flag`) in persistent memory ensures that after a full device reset, all settings are gracefully restored to safe, pre-defined defaults.

 * **A Note on `#include` Directives:** This code intentionally avoids using top-level `includes:` for standard C libraries like `<time.h>`.
 These are already part of the ESPHome build framework, and including them again can cause compilation conflicts.
 This directive should be reserved for external, custom C++ header files.
+  ## Home Assistant Integration

+## Home Assistant Integration

+### Automatic Discovery
+If you are using the ESPHome integration, the device will be automatically discovered by your Home Assistant instance.
+All controls and sensors from the web interface will appear as corresponding entities.

+**Note:** For this to work, the `api:` section in the `sun-relay.yaml` file must be enabled.

+### Philosophy of Autonomy
+The key idea behind this project is **reliability and full autonomy**.
+The device does not depend on Home Assistant to perform its primary task.
+Even if your Home Assistant server is offline, this controller will continue to switch the lights on and off perfectly according to the sunrise and sunset schedule.

+### Role in Home Assistant: A Rich Data Source
+Because of its autonomous nature, the device's core sun-tracking logic is not controlled by Home Assistant.
+Instead, it serves as a **rich data source and sensor platform**, providing your smart home with precise and reliable astronomical data.

+You will get a suite of useful entities, including:
+* **Astronomical Events:** `sensor.next_sunrise` and `sensor.next_sunset`.
+* **Calculated Relay Times:** `sensor.relay_on_time` and `sensor.relay_off_time`, which include any user-defined offsets.
+* **Device Status:** `switch.sun_relay` (for monitoring and manual override), `sensor.time_source`, and `sensor.wifi_signal`.

+This allows you, for example, to trigger other automations (like closing blinds or changing indoor lighting) based on the data from this device, which can be more reliable and customized than HA's built-in sun integration.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

 <br>
 ---